dynamicslab/SINDy-PI/SinglePendulumOnCart/ReadMe.md

 ![](Images/Single_Pendulum_DL.jpg)
 # How to run

---Please run the "SinglePendulum_Main.m" file.
+* Please run the "SinglePendulum_Main.m" file.